goddtriffin/dotfiles/README.md

 # dotfiles
-Scripts made to make my life simpler.
+Scripts to make my life simpler.

 gitlive.sh : Shows live git feed (commits, branches, etc).
 Run it inside a directory that has a .git file.